Earn your certifications online with ACLS Training Center!

 Once you pass the test(s), you will be able to download an instant provider eCard.
 We will also mail your physical certificate within one business day if requested.
 You can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.

-We want all of our customers to be fully satisfied with our BLS, PALS, or ACLS course in Nebraska, so all of our courses come with a 60 days guarantee.
+We want all of our customers to be fully satisfied with our BLS, PALS, or ACLS course in Nebraska, so all of our courses come with a 30 days guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

-We will refund 100% of your money if you are unhappy with our courses within the first 60 days of completing them.
+We will refund 100% of your money if you are unhappy with our courses within the first 30 days of completing them.

 Sign up for an ACLS, PALS, or BLS certification in Nebraska from ACLS Training Center to find out why so many medical professionals are saving time and money by earning their provider eCards online.
 Whether you are a nurse, physician assistant, or other medical professional, we have you covered.

 If you know that you will need additional certifications in the future, for example, you work in nursing and require multiple certifications, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
-You can purchase all of the classes you need and take the tests at your convenience.
+You can enroll in all of the classes you need and take the tests at your convenience.

 The team at the ACLS Training Center works hard to stay up to date with new cardiac-related information and practices.